 AEROAFFAIRES tells you everything you need to know about the most popular Caribbean airports:

-Saint-Barthelemy, a haven of peace
+Saint-Barthelemy, a heaven of peace

 Far from mass tourism, St-Barthelemy is a volcanic island located in the Lesser Antilles.
 Surrounded by shallow lagoons and magnificent beaches, its nature reserve welcomes divers while respecting the fauna and flora.